 Plaintiff is the parent of a minor child who prevailed in an administrative action brought pursuant to the Individuals with Disabilities Education Act and the Individuals with Disabilities in Education Improvement Act (collectively "IDEA"), 20 U.S.C. § 1400 et seq.
 Pursuant to 20 U.S.C. §1415(i)(3)(B), a court may award attorney's fees to a parent who prevails in an IDEA proceeding.
-Prior to filing this civil action, the Plaintiff participated in a December 20, 2007 due process hearing wherein the Hearing Officer determined that:
+Prior to filing this civil action, the Plaintiff participated in December 18, 2007 due process hearing wherein the Hearing Officer considered whether or not the District of Columbia Public Schools ("DCPS") denied the student a free appropriate public education ("FAPE") by failing to convene a compensatory education meeting to discuss and determine warranted compensatory education.
+(December 24, 2007 Hearing Officer Decision and Order ("HOD") [1] at 1.)
+The Hearing Officer concluded in his HOD that it was not necessary for Plaintiff to submit a "selection card" to set up a compensatory education meeting and that the District should have accepted Plaintiff's letter as a valid legal election for a compensatory education meeting.
+(December 24, 2007 HOD [1] at 2-3.)
+The District does not dispute Plaintiff's prevailing party status in this case.

-1This same Fee Motion is filed in multiple cases involving claims for attorneys' fees and costs; the Plaintiff in this action is Krystal Jones.
+1This same Fee Motion is filed in multiple cases involving claims for attorneys' fees and costs; the Plaintiff is this action is Isabell Crawford.